romandescotte/romandescotte/README.md

 ### Hi there 👋, I'm Roman

-I'm a FrontEnd Developer from Argentina 🇦🇷, currently living in New Zealand.
+I'm a FrontEnd Developer born in Argentina, currently living in New Zealand.

 🔭 I'm currently working as a freelance dev for UNICEF, among others.